-The first web applications were like last chapter’s guest book, with the server generating new web pages for every user action.
+The first web applications were like the previous chapter’s guest book, with the server generating new web pages for every user action.
 But in the early 2000s, JavaScript-enhanced web applications, which can update pages dynamically and respond immediately to user actions, took their place.
-Let’s add support for this key web application technology to our toy browser.
+Let’s add support for this key web technology to our browser.

 Actually writing a JavaScript interpreter is beyond the scope of this